-- BTEC Level 3 Extended Diploma D*D*D in Mechanical Engineering with Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles modules.
+- BTEC Level 3 Extended Diploma (QCF) D*DD in Engineering, Mechanical Engineering, Manufacturing Engineering, Electrical/Electronic Engineering, with Distinctions in Further Mathematics for Technicians and Further Mechanical or Electrical Principles modules.

 - Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
-All Maths and Physics units must be Distinctions at level 3, plus A-level Maths at Grade B. Access students who are not taking A-Level Maths are encouraged to apply for the Foundations of Engineering course.
+All Maths and Science units must be Distinctions at level 3.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.